 Eye exams in Greenfield, WI

-Our Greenfield provides comprehensive eye care for children, adults & patients with special needs.
-New patients are always welcome.
+Wisconsin Vision provides comprehensive eye care for children, adults & seniors.
+New patients are always welcome!

 What happens during an eye exam?

 Your overall health, previous visits, and current symptoms will determine the specific tests included in your next eye exam.
 In general, a comprehensive adult eye exam may include:

 This includes any vision symptoms, eye injuries, medications, or family history of diseases like diabetes or hypertension.
 Your doctor may also ask about your workplace and routines to screen for environmental conditions affecting your eyes.

 Eye charts are used to measure visual acuity at near and far distances.
 Other tests measure depth perception, color vision, peripheral vision, eye muscle function, and how pupils respond to light.